isralduke/thatbook/28-hosea.md

 > All my tender compassions are aroused!
 > <a name="11:9">11:9</a> I cannot carry out my fierce anger!
 > I cannot totally destroy Ephraim!
-> Because I am God, and not man—the Holy One among you—
+> Because I am God, and not man — the Holy One among you —
 > I will not come in wrath!

 ### God Will Restore the Exiles to Israel